visable-dev/gh-action-cleanup-workspace/README.md

 - https://github.com/actions/checkout/issues/211

 ## Example Usage
-This GitHub action should be defined before the `actions/checkout` and the `actions/cache` to clean up the workspace.
+This GitHub action must be defined before the `actions/checkout` and the `actions/cache` to clean up the workspace.

 ```yaml
 name: Pull Request Pipeline